 The other main reason was because I couldn’t believe a gaming channel was as difficult to grow as people seem to make it sound.

 Continue reading The YouTube gaming channel experiment

-Note: This post needs to be updated since the whole 1K subscriber & 4,000 hours watch time thing.
-WIll do it soon. 🙂
+Note: This post needs updating since YouTube introduced the whole 1K subscriber & 4,000 hours watch time thing.
+I will do it at some point. 🙂

 I regularly see people asking in various YouTube related Facebook groups about the advantages available to creators with a certain amount of subscribers.